-The Group upholds equal employment opportunities for all employees in relation to all human resources matters including recruitment, training, promotion, transfer, and benefit etc., regardless of gender, religiosity, pregnancy, family status, marital status, race and disability etc..
+The Group takes pride in maintaining a workplace where all employees are treated with equality and respect and upholds equal employment opportunities for all employees in relation to all human resources matters including recruitment, training, promotion, transfer and benefit, regardless of gender, religiosity, pregnancy, family status, marital status, race and disability etc..
+The Group has set in place policy specifically prohibits any form of harassment.
+All employment decisions, personnel actions and programs are administered in a non-discriminatory manner consistent with the principles of equal opportunity.